 This is a gift set intended for you or for a loved one who finds themselves with sore muscles.
-It contains:
+It ships in a festive winter holidays box and contains:

 - One 4 oz Whidbey Sore Muscle Rub soap.
 Made with ethically gathered native black cottonwood buds, native Douglas fir branches, native stinging nettles, and homegrown yarrow infused into olive oil for between 6 weeks and 6 months (depending on the plant/tree) plus some Douglas fir and peppermint essential oils (detailed ingredients list follows).
 We gather tree branches and buds off the ground after winter wind storms here.
 We don't cut trees just for our products.